testfairy/testfairy-flutter/README.md

 ### How to update native SDKs?
 This is done automatically for Android.

-If you need to update the native iOS SDK used by this integration, run `pod install` in your *ios* directory.
-This will fix "Undefined symbols for architecture" and all the syntax errors in *TestFairyFlutterPlugin.m* file if there is any due to an update.
+If you need to update the native iOS SDK used by your current integration, run `pod install` in your *ios* directory.

 ### Troubleshoot
 1. **I see `Undefined symbols for architecture` error during compilation.**

-You must use frameworks and specify an platform version of at least 9.0 in your generated iOS project's Podfile.
-Please make the following changes in the *ios/Podfile* and rebuild.
+You must use frameworks and specify a platform version of at least `9.0` in your generated iOS project's Podfile.
+Please make the following changes in *ios/Podfile* and rebuild.

 ```
 target 'Runner' do